difference between national income and domestic income

 In conclusion, national income and domestic income are two important measures used to gauge a country’s economic performance.
 While national income encompasses all income generation within a country’s borders, domestic income focuses only on income generated by residents.
 Understanding the difference between these two measures can help economists and policymakers make informed decisions about economic policy and growth strategies.

-See also difference between api and web service
+See also difference between double salt and complex salt

 Table difference between national income and domestic income